 But guess what?
 The insane magical beauty of the Amalfi Coast isn’t relegated to just Positano, Amalfi, Ravello, and the few others you‘ve heard of.
 It goes, quite literally, above and beyond.
 And Salerno is no exception.

 If you’re thinking about making Salerno your Amalfi Coast base but you’re concerned you’ll be missing out on the area’s beauty, do not fear!
 This city is just as stunning as the rest.
-Here are some of the amazing things you can see and do in Salerno:
+I have an entire post with all the best things to do (and eat) in Salerno, but here are a few of my favorites:

 Arguably the most unbelievably gorgeous spot in Salerno is Minerva’s Garden.
 This 5-level mountainside botanical garden is pure Amalfi Coast bliss.